Hi, I 'm Kerry StutzmanParentologist and therapist empowering imperfect parents to create a loving, connected family.

 I am here to let you know you’re NORMAL if you find parenting to be challenging in ways you didn’t expect.
 If you’re an imperfect, motivated parent raising imperfect, real children, then I might be the right fit for you.

-Every (well, actually ‘most’) Sunday morning I share stories from the heart, high lights and low lights, parenting tips, and hopefully a bit of perspective that will level out this sometimes rough playing field of raising young humans.
+Most Sunday mornings I share stories from the heart, high lights and low lights, parenting tips, and hopefully a bit of perspective that will level out this sometimes rough playing field of raising young humans.
 My life’s work is to help all of us to become the best parents we can be for our kids.
 Don’t worry, I will never ever share your email with anyone, and I promise to do my absolute best to be relevant, fun, and a source of balance in your life.

 Kerry’s new book is available now on Amazon